SKaramalisho/AutoSync/README.md

 The audit records, on the Primary Replica, can be used to "Undo" intentional (or unintentional) changes to security objects (See #Audit and Rollback).

-# List of synchronized tasks:
+# List of Synchronized Tasks:

 •	Login Creation (SQL/Windows/Win Group)